 Satanic Leaf-Tailed Gecko Distribution, Habitat, and Ecology

-The remarkably mesmerizing Satanic Leaf-Tailed Gecko evolved as endemic to an area of the world already renowned for its incredible flora and fauna.
-Quite unfortunately, however, that same region also represents one of its great limiting factors.
+The remarkably mesmerizing Satanic Leaf-Tailed Gecko evolved as endemic to a limited part of the earth’s surface.
+That, though, is an area of the world already renowned for its incredible flora and fauna.
+Quite unfortunately, however, that same region also represents one of its limiting factors.

-In fact, this area constitutes an extremely small and isolated region of the globe.
-More specifically, this holds true due to the fact that this true marvel of Nature evolved as native solely to the astounding island of Madagascar, near Africa.
+In fact, this native zone of habitation constitutes an extremely small and isolated region of the globe.
+More specifically, this holds true due to the fact that this true marvel of Nature apparently evolved as indigenous solely to the equally astounding island of Madagascar, placed near Africa.

-Incredibly, even there the animal only inhabits a very specific portion of the island.
-In point of fact, it only appears in the southern two-thirds of the eastern section of the island.
-In addition, this region consists almost exclusively of mountainous rainforests.
+Incredibly, even there the mesmerizing animal only inhabits a very specific portion of the island.
+In point of fact, it only appears within the southern two-thirds of the eastern section of the island.
+In addition to this limitation, this region consists almost exclusively of mountainous rainforests.

-Nature apparently took all of these factors into consideration, though.
-The very nature of its environment serves as the reason for the bizarre evolution of its unique tail.
-This appendage further assists the awesome lizard in blending in with fallen foliage.
+Nature apparently took all of these complicated factors into consideration, though.
+The particular characteristics of its environment serves as the reason for the bizarre evolution of its unique tail.
+This appendage further assists the awesome lizard in blending in with any fallen foliage.

-The extremely fascinating Satanic Leaf-Tailed Gecko further spends the great majority of its time practicing patience.
+The extremely fascinating Satanic Leaf-Tailed Gecko further spends the great majority of its waking periods practicing patience.
 This time it spends waiting near the base of the trunks of various trees.
-But it sometimes climbs them as well, up to a height of about 6 ft (1.83 m).
+But it sometimes climbs them as well, up to a height extending up to about 6 ft (1.83 m).

-Here, the natural camouflage evolution devised for it allows the small carnivore to feed on a variety of prey.
-As a result, its diet consists of a relatively wide variety of local insects.
-Meanwhile, it in turn mainly falls prey to snakes and birds of prey.
+Here, the marvelous natural camouflage that evolution devised for it allows the small carnivore to feed on a broad variety of prey.
+As a result, its general diet consists of a relatively wide variety of locally prevalent insects.
+It in turn mainly falls prey to such predators as snakes and birds of prey.

 Dead Man’s Fingers